IanRohrbacher/Java-Discord-Bot/README.md

 The sql was used as a inventory for users and the command where made to edit the data base.

-## Contributing
-Go nuts, I have no use for this program and I have found better methods for discord bots
+---
+> **NOT MAINTAINED:** This was an early experiment and is not recommended for production use.
+Provided for reference only.
+---

-## Licensing
+## License
-The code in this project is licensed under MIT license.
+The code in this project is licensed under the MIT license.